espeak-ng/espeak-ng/docs/mbrola.md

 ### 3. Compile voice and update Makefile.am file

-Separate Mbrola voice can be compiled using comand:
+Separate MBROLA voice can be compiled using comand:

 	espeak-ng --compile-mbrola=<xxN>

-where `xxN` is Mbrola voice name.
+where `xxN` is MBROLA voice name.

-`Makefile.am` is build configuration file which should be extended, to include automatic compilation of newly added Mbrola voice for eSpeak NG.
+`Makefile.am` is build configuration file which should be extended, to include automatic compilation of newly added MBROLA voice for eSpeak NG.

-Search for  `mbrola: \` line in `Makefile.am` and add additional line for newly created Mbrola voice, e.g.:
+Search for  `mbrola: \` line in `Makefile.am` and add additional line for newly created MBROLA voice, e.g.:

 	mbrola: \
 	...